gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 Follow these steps to change the storage engine:

 -	Go to [cpanel] and choose `phpMYAdmin`
--	Click on the Omeka database name to see its tables
+-	In the left panel, click on the Omeka database name to see its tables
--	Click on `omeka_search_texts` in the table lists at far left
+-	Click on the `omeka_search_texts` table in the left panel
 -	Click on the `Operations` tab
 -	In the `Table Options` section, change **Storage Engine** from `MyISAM` to `InnoDB`
 -	Click the `Go` button in the lower right of the section
--	Click on the `search_texts table`
+-	Click on the `omkea_search_texts` table
 -	Click the `Structure` tab
 -	On the row for `title`, click `Fulltext` among the actions at the far right.
     If the browser window is too narrow to see all the options, click on `More`